-AAA rupture presents with acute, severe, tearing back or abdominal pain, that can radiate to the flank, buttocks, legs, or groin depending on whether rupture is intraperitoneal or retroperitoneal.
+AAA rupture presents with acute, severe, tearing back or abdominal pain that can radiate to the flank, buttocks, legs, or groin depending on whether the rupture is intraperitoneal or retroperitoneal.
 Nausea and vomiting secondary to peritoneal irritation and severe blood loss and hypotension can be present.

 A painful pulsatile abdominal mass that is synchronic with heart rate is highly suspicious for AAA.
 Abdominal pulsation may be most significant slightly to the left of midline.

 Grey Turner sign represents flank ecchymosis secondary to blood dissecting between fascial planes in the retroperitoneum.
 The bruising appears as a blue or purple discoloration in the flanks, and is a sign of retroperitoneal bleeding.
 It is classically seen in patients with pancreatitis, but is also often apparent in AAA rupture.

 Cullen sign is characterized by periumbilical ecchymosis.
 This occurs due to retroperitoneal blood extending through the falciform ligament and into the periumbilical subcutaneous tissue.
 This can be seen in abdominal aneurysm ruptures.

 Extensive blood loss due to free AAA rupture into the peritoneal cavity can result in hypovolemic shock secondary to the hemorrhage.
 In some cases a hematoma can form following rupture sealing the retroperitoneum, leading to a contained rupture which can be less symptomatic.
 Hypovolemic shock due to extensive blood loss produces hypovolemia and cerebral hypoperfusion leading to altered mental status.